smchargue/theHandshakeGuy/_posts/2024-01-20-LazyLoadingSkins.md

 Step by step through the lazyLoadSkin function we perform the following:

-a.
-Use the array map method to step through each instance on an entry
+1. Use the array map method to step through each instance on an entry
 ```js
     entries.map((entry) => {
 ```
-b.
-If this entry has become visible in the viewport, then entry.isIntersection is true
+2. If this entry has become visible in the viewport, then entry.isIntersection is true
 ```js
     if (entry.isIntersecting) {
 ```
-c.
-We only want to run this code once, and then stop observering it.
+3. We only want to run this code once, and then stop observering it.
 This is done with the unobserve method.
 ```js
     LazyLoadSkinIObserver.unobserve(entry.target);
 ```
-d.
-Display a block of text in the target element's parent container, which will automatically be replaced with the skin when it renders.
+4. Display a block of text in the target element's parent container, which will automatically be replaced with the skin when it renders.
 ```js
     let element = entry.target.parentElement;
     let msg = entry.target.dataset.loadingmessage || "Loading content, this might take a moment..."
     jQuery(element).html(`<div class="lazy-skin-loading-message">${msg}</div>`);
 ```
-e.
-Map the data attributes of the target to the Handshake Properties of the target's Parent.
+5. Map the data attributes of the target to the Handshake Properties of the target's Parent.
 Note: use the value of data-skinname to add the required property name _HS_ControlType.
 ```js
     for (let key in entry.target.dataset) {
         HSSetProperty(element, key, entry.target.dataset[key])